Riseup

-Riseup is a volunteer-run collective providing secure email, email lists, a VPN service, online chat, and other online services.
+Riseup is a volunteer-run social movement organization providing secure email, email lists, a VPN service, online chat, and other online services to support activists engaged in various social justice causes and opposition to capitalism.
 This organization was launched by activists in Seattle with borrowed equipment and a few users in 1999 or 2000, and quickly grew to millions of accounts.

 As of 2013, Riseup features 6 million subscribers spread across 14,000 lists.
 Their projects have included the Stop Watching Us campaign against global surveillance disclosures revealed by Edward Snowden.

 Products

 Riseup provides products to facilitate secure communications, including use of strong encryption, anonymizing services, and minimal data retention, which aimed at individuals and non-profit and activist groups.
 Riseup's two most popular features are secure, privacy-focused email and mailing list management services.

 The email service is available through IMAP, POP3, and a web interface.
 The web interface is a variant of Roundcube or SquirrelMail.

 According to Kate Krauss at Technical.ly in April 2017, "riseup is a famously ethical nonprofit organization", and "the riseup VPN does not log your IP address, unlike most other VPNs."
 In 2012, discussing an attack against a Microsoft-developed authentication scheme that makes it trivial to break the encryption used by hundreds of anonymity and security services, Moxie Marlinspike, who unveiled the attack, said VPN services offered by riseup.net, for example, selected a 21-character password on behalf of the user that used a combination of 96 different numbers, symbols, and upper- and lower-case letters to withstand such attacks.